bignimbus/bignimbus.github.io/_posts/2019-06-24-methodical-html-css-development.markdown

 content that is possible given the requirements.

 By getting your final (or one possible version of the final) content all on the page, we ensure that we are not forgetting anything.
-Don't forget to include any content that is breakpoint-specific; if something is shown on wide screens but not small screens, include it on the page here.
+Include any content that is breakpoint-specific; if something is shown on wide screens but not small screens, include it on the page here.
 We can work on media queries and hide/show logic later in the process.